apptainer/apptainer-userdocs/key_commands.rst

 ********************

-The key export command allows you to export a key that is on your local keystore.
+The key export command allows you to export a key that is on your local keyring.
 This key could be either private or public, and the key can be exported on ``ASCII`` armored format or on binary format.
-Of course to identify the keystore and the format the syntax varies from the ``key import`` command.
+Of course to identify the keyring and the format the syntax varies from the ``key import`` command.

 For example to export a public key in binary format you can run: